 The term “subscriptions” refers specifically to making fixed payments on an ongoing basis.
-Subscriptions created through GoCardless can be created to end after a certain number of billing cycles.
-The assumption, however, is that this is generally because the merchant wants to update the pricing after that time.
+Subscriptions created through GoCardless can be scheduled to end after a certain number of billing cycles.
+This allows for opportunities to increase prices, automate fixed-term payment plans and offer financing by splitting a large purchase over instalments.

 “Card-on-file payments” are payments made using card details that the merchant has already stored.
-They are often recurring payments.
-They may well be instalments or subscriptions.
-They can, however, equally be one-off payments.
+They are often recurring payments, such as instalments or subscriptions.
+However, they could also be one-off payments.

 On a broader level, the fact that the merchant and the customer have an ongoing relationship can create the potential for that relationship to develop.
 At a minimum, the merchant will have an ongoing opportunity to show that they are worth the customer’s trust.
 This can give them a strong edge when it comes to winning future business.